-The Western Renewables Link Environment Effects Statement is now available for public comment.
+The Western Renewables Link Environment Effects Statement.

 The Western Renewables Link Environment Effects Statement (EES)